JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/PHASE-6-RESUME-PROMPT.md

 # Phase 6 Resume Prompt - For New Agent Sessions (MVP Demo Focus)

-**Use this prompt when starting a NEW Goose session to resume Phase 6 work.**
+**Use this prompt when starting a NEW goose session to resume Phase 6 work.**

 **⚡ SCOPE REVISION (2025-11-11):** Phase 6 is now **MVP DEMO FOCUSED** - 6-hour implementation to get functional demo FAST.
 Automated testing deferred to Phase 7.